 Addresses - In this section, all network subnets can be defined.
 Those subnets will be then monitored by UISP and NetFlow, as well as used for Traffic shaping and Suspend features.
 When left empty all private subnets will be used.
 Basically, this section allows admins to separate their internal network from customer areas.

 Netflow - This section displays the general status of the NetFlow traffic measurement; as well as a list of any router IP addresses defined in the Addresses subsection that have presented recent data flow.
 NetFlow can be monitored from any NetFlow compatible router, but it works best when enabled on a Ubiquiti device that has been added to the Gateways subsection.
 Netflow versions 5 and 9 are supported.

 Traffic Shaping - Here it is possible to define if the traffic shaping should occur only on the gateway or on CPE devices as well.

-Gateways - Gateways are critical for correct behavior of advanced UNMS Network features.
+Gateways - Gateways are critical for the correct behavior of advanced UISP Network features.
 In the Gateways subsection, admins can define and edit gateways that serve as the entry point from the Internet into the network.
-Only EdgeRouter devices can be set up as UNMS Gateways.
-For larger networks, we recommend EdgeRouter Infinity and for mid-sized ones, the EdgeRouter ER-12P.
+Only UISP-branded gateway devices (ex.
+UISP Console, UISP Router) or EdgeRouter devices can be set up as UISP Gateways.
+For larger networks, we recommend UISP-R-Pro or EdgeRouter Infinity; for mid-to-small sized networks, the UISP-Console or EdgeRouter ER-12P.
 Ideally with firmware v2.0.6+ as it offers all available functions while the older FW can only offer NetFlow.
-Detailed info about Gateway setup can be found below in the next section.
+Detailed info about the Gateway setup can be found below in the next section.

 You can either use the button 'Add new gateway' if the list is empty or click on the 'Edit' link for an already created gateway.
 Each gateway has its own configuration with these settings: